vullioud/torpor/README.md

 remotes::install_github("vullioud/torpor", build_opts =  c("--build_vignettes"),force=TRUE)
 ```

-The package will be submitted to cran in the forseeable future.

 ## Where can I find more about torpor?

 You can learn more about the goal and the theory behind the package in